darkn3rd/script-tut/groovy/README.md

 Groovy requires Java Development Kit, and so this must be installed for Groovy to run.

-Groovy 2.3.3 adds support for Java NIO (Non-Blocking I/O), which requires JDK7.
-This will need to be installed to avoid constant warnings that NIO is not available.
+Groovy 2.3 adds support for Java NIO (Non-Blocking I/O), which requires JDK7.
+This will need to be installed to avoid constant warnings that NIO is not available when working with Groovy 2.3.

 ### Getting Python on Mac